BraveNewWord/Quinzical/README.md

 |       +-- France
 |       +-- Geography
 |       +-- and more...
-+-- quinzical.jar
++-- main.java.quinzical.jar
 +-- run.sh
 ```
 Ensure that run.sh has permissions that allow it to be executable.<br>
-Open terminal in the directory with quinzical.jar and run.sh files<br>
+Open terminal in the directory with main.java.quinzical.jar and run.sh files<br>
 Type in and enter:
 <code>./run.sh</code><br>
 You should be greeted with a starting page that looks something like this<br>